 All of these illustrations were created using LilyPond.

 - This assumes the standard tuning system of 12-tone equal temperament.
 Of course, in other tuning systems the pitch of “enharmonically equivalent” notes may differ slightly.
 In that case Clairnote’s accidental signs and key signatures indicate these subtle shifts in pitch/intonation, as well as the different names of the notes.
 See the Enharmonic Equivalents tutorial on the Music Notation Project’s site.
 Return

 - Even if someone has no use for enharmonic equivalents and uses an alternative note naming system that does not differentiate between them, Clairnote’s accidental signs are still useful since they indicate which notes are outside of the current key.
 This reassures musicians that they are playing the correct note, even if it may sound out of place.
 However, musicians can always just ignore them or even omit them, for example if they are creating sheet music with LilyPond.
 Omitting them may be especially appropriate for use with atonal or non-diatonic music.
 Return

 - A different approach would be to use the same “matchstick” accidental symbols for natural notes.
-For example, indicating that a note was raised from B-flat (in the key signature) to a B-natural (as an accidental outside the key) by using an upwards-pointing matchstick accidental sign rather than a traditional natural sign.
+For example, indicating that a note was raised from B-flat (in the key signature) to a B-natural (as an accidental outside the key) by using an upwards-pointing matchstick accidental sign rather than a natural sign.
 This would more directly indicate that such accidental notes have been lowered or raised.
 However, it makes it harder to determine the names of accidental notes since there would no longer be a one-to-one correspondence between the name of a note and its accidental sign.
-For this reason Clairnote uses traditional natural signs for natural notes.
-That means the note’s name (sharp, flat, natural) is always directly indicated by the accidental sign (sharp, flat, natural).
+Since Clairnote’s accidental signs are largely about communicating the names of notes, it uses natural signs to indicate natural notes.
+Thus the note’s name (sharp, flat, natural) is always directly indicated by the accidental sign.
 Return